|Bid||0.0000 x 800|

 |Forward dividend & yield||N/A (N/A)|

-On a per-share basis, the Chandler, Arizona-based company said it had a loss of 65 cents.
-Losses, adjusted for pretax expenses and stock option expense, were 20 cents per share.
+On a per-share basis, the Chandler, Arizona-based company said it had a loss of $1.66.
+Losses, adjusted for one-time gains and costs, were 55 cents per share.
 The specialty pharmaceutical company posted ...